Indian foreign aid: Africa

 India was the first Asian country to become a member of the Africa Capacity Building Foundation (ACBF).
-Between 2002 and 2021, India provided over US$11 billion in concessions to African countries.
+Between 2002 and 2021, India provided over US$11 billion in the form of aid and grants to African countries.
 India donated 150 metric tons of medical aid to 25 African countries, and supplied over 24.7 million doses of COVID vaccines to 42 countries in Africa as of February 2021.

 In May 2017, India and Japan proposed a plan to build an Asia-Africa Growth Corridor (AAGC) to boost in economic development in region.